Sequoia – Red-tailed Hawk

 With an incredible amount of patience and careful training, Sequoia has become a valued educational bird.
 Sequoia helps educate thousands each year about the plight of our native wildlife.
-When not out educating, she can be found in the weathering area next to the Wildlife Hospital.
+When not out educating, she can be found in the weathering area near the outdoor exhibits.

 Species: Red-tailed Hawk